-Divide the cooked grains between 5 bowls, add the peanut dressed broccoli, pak choi & mange tout, followed by the flaked salmon pieces.
+Divide the cooked grains between 5 bowls, add the peanut-dressed broccoli, pak choi and mange tout, followed by the flaked salmon pieces.

-Serve with a wedge of lime and sprinkle over more pumpkin & sunflower seeds for extra crunch.
+Serve with a wedge of lime and sprinkle over more pumpkin and sunflower seeds for extra crunch.

-If you have more time to play with, allow the salmon to marinade in the sesame, honey & ginger mix for 1 hour; this will give the salmon more flavour.
+If you have more time, allow the salmon to marinade in the sesame, honey and ginger mix for 1 hour; this will give the salmon more flavour.
 If the pan seems a little dry when cooking the broccoli florets, keep adding a splash of water to create steam; this will help the broccoli cook without burning.